vishnunairjanardhan/democms/src/content/posts/gift-cards-for-small-businesses.md

 11. <h4><b>Influencer Marketing:</b></h4> Collaborate with social media influencers to promote your gift card program.
 Find influencers in your niche with a large audience and connect with your target customers.
 Work together to create engaging content that highlights the benefits of your eGift cards.
 Encourage influencers to share their experiences and offer exclusive discounts to increase engagement and sales.
 Leveraging the social reach of influencers can help expand your small business's audience and attract new customers.

-12. <h4><b>Co-Marketing:</b></h4> Reach out to complementary local businesses to explore collaboration opportunities.Plan joint promotions or events that offer exclusive discounts to gift card holders.Promote collaborations through social media and email marketing.
+12. <h4><b>Co-Marketing:</b></h4> Reach out to complementary local businesses to explore collaboration opportunities.
+Plan joint promotions or events that offer exclusive discounts to gift card holders.
+Promote collaborations through social media and email marketing.
 Getting more about how to increase sales using gift cards  <a href="https://99minds-astro.netlify.app/posts/9-ways-to-increase-gift-card-sales-using-social-media/" target="_blank">Click here</a>.

 <!-- <div style="text-align: center;">
     <img src="/assets/blog/co-marketing.jpeg" alt="co-marketing" style="display: block; margin: 0 auto;">
 </div> -->

-<h2 id="how-to-boost-customer-engagement-with-gift-cards?">How to boost customer engagement with gift cards?</h2>
+<h2 id="how-to-boost-customer-engagement-with-gift-cards?">How to Boost Customer Engagement with Gift Cards?</h2>

 <a href="https://www.bigcommerce.com/apps/99minds-gift-card/"><img class=w-full src="\assets\CTA-referral.png"></a>